South Africa's Eskom to start planned power cuts from Wednesday

 JOHANNESBURG, Feb 2 (Reuters) - South African utility Eskom will make scheduled power cuts from Wednesday until Monday after generating units failed at some coal plants and a return to service was delayed for other units.

-The outage is only the latest of a series of similar events that have proved a major constraint on economic growth in Africa's most industrialised nation.
+The outages by the cash-strapped utility are the latest in a series that have constrained economic growth in Africa's most industrialised nation.

-Eskom said of its roughly 46,000 megawatt (MW) nominal capacity, nearly 15,000 MW was offline because of breakdowns and 4,435 MW was offline because of planned repairs.
+Out of Eskom's roughly 46,000 megawatt (MW) nominal capacity, it said nearly 15,000 MW was offline because of breakdowns and 4,435 MW was offline because of a backlog planned repairs.

+"Over the past four days we have significantly depleted our reserves of both diesel and water in our pumped storage facilities.
+These two act as the battery or buffer that protect us against a total system blackout," Chief Executive Andre de Ruyter told a media briefing.

+The controlled power cuts are necessary to prevent a "catastrophic" collapse of the power grid which would take between two to three weeks to reboot, De Ruyter added.

 The firm's stage-2 power cut, as it is called, requires shedding of up to 2,000 MW from the grid, and was due to start at 11 a.m.
 (0900 GMT), running until 5 a.m. on Monday.